What is the best way to contact Alsaker Custom Leather with questions?

 Do you make holsters out of horsehide instead of cowhide?

 No. We stay busy producing high quality products made from cowhide.

 How should I break-in my new holster?

 I recommend just placing your unloaded firearm (nothing in the chamber and the magazine removed) into the holster and wearing it around the house.
 During this time, slowly draw the firearm from the holster occasionally.
 The fit will be very snug to begin with.
-I do not recommend placing a plastic bag, then holster the bag covered firearm.
+Another option is to place the unloaded firearm in a plastic bag, then holster the bag covered firearm.
 Let it sit overnight.
 Do NOT oil or put conditioners on the leather.

 How do I clean my holster?